Patagonia Snowdrifter Softshell Ski Pants

 Why Go Softshell

 If you’ve ever ski toured in a pair of GORE-TEX ski pants, you know how little they really breathe when you’re working hard on the uptrack.
 Unlike our upper layers, no one changes leg layers while out skiing.
 Backcountry ski pants require breathability to manage the demands of touring.
 Waterproof and breathable sounds great in the product description.
 But the reality is waterproof, breathable membranes cannot match the breathability of soft-shell or stretch-woven fabrics.
-Since the vast majority of our time ski touring is spent working hard headed up hill, breathability should be priority number one when choosing backcountry ski pants.
+Since the vast majority of our time ski touring is spent climbing uphill, breathability should be priority number one when choosing backcountry ski pants.

 Choosing the best backcountry ski pants begins by focusing on soft-shell pant options.
 All of the big outerwear companies offer them and soft-shell fabrics are remarkably dynamic in their ability to breathe and protect from wind and precipitation.
 The differences really come down to fit, pockets/features, and just how breathable they really are.
 The newest backcountry ski pants in our test kit are the Patagonia Snowdrifter pants.
 The Snowdrifter pants are purpose-built backcountry ski pants made entirely of breathable, stretch-woven fabric with a clean, minimalist approach.